serdimoa/charting/Widget-Constructor.md

 ####symbol_search_request_delay
 Delay in milliseconds to wait after key is pressed before making a symbol search request.

+####auto_save_delay
+Delay in milliseconds to wait before onAutoSaveNeeded can be called again.
+This parameter is introduced in version 1.5.

 ####toolbar_bg
 Toolbars background color